DSA 2026 Meeting - June 24-28 in Hot Springs, North Carolina

 Friday 6/26: Reception and Keynote Presentation

-On Friday night, we’ll gather at Chestnut Hall in downtown Hot Springs to swap stories from our field trips, enjoy some refreshing local beverages and snacks, and take in the keynote presentation.
+On Friday night, we’ll gather at Chestnut Hall in downtown Hot Springs to swap stories from our field trips, enjoy some refreshing local beverages and snacks starting at 6pm, and take in the keynote presentation at 7pm.
 Ed Lam, author of Dragonflies of North America, published by Princeton University Press (2025), has set a new standard for North American dragonfly field guides with this remarkable book.
 Wheelchair access at the venue.

 Saturday 6/27: DSA Organization Meeting, afternoon Workshops and Presentations

-The Dragonfly Society of the Americas will have its annual business meeting Saturday morning at the Laurel Community Center, 4100 NC-212, Marshall, NC 28753.
+The Dragonfly Society of the Americas will have its annual business meeting Saturday at 8:30am at the Laurel Community Center, 4100 NC-212, Marshall, NC 28753.
+Conference check-in will begin at 7:30am.
 After the business meeting we will have workshops and presentations at the same location.
 This is also an excellent spot for some nymph catching, as the Laurel Community Center sits beside Shelton Laurel Creek, a biologically exceptional mountain stream system.
 It is home to a number of rare odonates including Harpoon Clubtails, Maine Snaketails, and Mountain River Cruisers.
 Wheelchair access at the community center.

 Genomics Lab and Workshop: Gray Petaltail (Tachopteryx thoreyi).
 6/22-6/28